leana8959/dvorak-french/readme.md

 DvFr uses the exact same alphabetical layout, but switches out the number row in favor for accents used in the French language.

+This layout is generated using [ukelele](https://software.sil.org/ukelele/) from SIL.

 Main functionalities are:

 -   `•` symbol for inclusive writing in French.